Visit the museum

 General Ticket Information

-*Concessions: Age 65+, Blue Light / MOD Card Holders and other local partner organisations.
+*Concessions: Age 65+, visitors with disabilities (also entitled to a free carer/companion admission), Blue Light / MOD Card Holders and other local partner organisations.

 Purchasing tickets in advance is optional.
-Tickets can still be purchased on the gate at the same prices advertised above.
+Tickets can still be purchased at the museum at the same prices advertised above.

 Event Tickets cannot be purchased in advance and are only available on the day, upon entry, at the museum.